somesh97/AME220Spring2024/Assignment 3/README.md

 55 = 16 * 3 + 1 * 7 = 37
 So, the hexadecimal equivalent is #0aff37
 ```
+- Convert the following to rgb colors:

 ```
+1.
 #ff69c3
 ff = f * 16^1 + f * 16^0 = 15 * 16 + 15 * 1 = 255
 69 = 6 * 16^1 + 9 * 16^0 = 6 * 16 + 9 * 1 = 105